 Retained heat cooking uses heat retained in your oven dome and floor to bake and roast at lower, more traditional temperatures.
-To bake bread, or roast meats and vegetables, bring your wood fired oven to full heat (750°F — it should take about an hour or less,) then let your fire die out and rake out your coals.
+When cooking in a wood-fired oven, bring your oven to full heat (750°F — it should take about an hour or less,) then let your fire die out and rake out your coals.
 Close your brick oven door to hold in the heat, and to let your pizza oven settle and regulate.

 Building Up a Base of Heat